The InternetWhat's In This Module:

 - Use a web index such as Google to search for an organization's web site.

-- For government documents, see the Fogler Library's Government Documents home page for a comprehensive list of online government resources or use a specialized web index such as Google/Uncle Sam to search government and military web sites.
+- For government documents, see the Fogler Library's Government Documents home page for a comprehensive list of online government resources or use a specialized web index such as USA.gov to search government and military web sites.

 - For statistics, check out Fedstats, or Data On The Net.